 If you have access to a crawl space or a basement that allows you to see the affected boards from underneath, you can reinforce the joists to avoid any unnecessary movements.
 However, this method can be extremely difficult, especially if your basement has a finished ceiling as it will require a little demolition on your part.
 Contact a professional for help as needed.

 Fix noisy floorboards with the excellent tools and materials from Handyman Connection® of Grapevine, your leading provider of handyman equipment.
-Give us a call at (817) 527-3600, or fill out our contact form to request a free estimate today.
+Give us a call at (817) 527-3600, or fill out our contact form to request an estimate today.